-Whatever you do, enjoy working in the dirt and making something bare into a lush area that can provide you with beauty and food.
+Whatever you do, make sure to enjoy working in the dirt and turning something bare into a lush area that can provide you with beauty and food.
 It’s always the end product in mind that spurs me on – I can’t wait to cut the flowers for the kitchen or harvest the first lettuce of the season.
 Let that inspire you, too!

 What are the ways you prepare for a new garden season?